-7.2-magnitude earthquake strikes Haiti, leaving more than 300 people dead | CNN
+Death toll from 7.2-magnitude earthquake in Haiti rises to over 700 people | CNN

-The Haitian government declared a state of emergency after a 7.2-magnitude earthquake struck the country Saturday, leaving at least 304 people dead and destroying homes, roads and buildings, Prime Minister Ariel Henry announced.
+The Haitian government declared a state of emergency after a 7.2-magnitude earthquake struck the country Saturday, leaving at least 724 people dead and injuring another 2,800, according to Haiti’s civil protection agency.

-More than 1,800 people were injured, the country’s civil protection service said.
+The majority of deaths occurred in the south of the country, where 500 people are known to have died.
+The quake destroyed 2,868 homes and damaged another 5,410, officials from the agency said.
+The destruction has also pushed hospitals to the brink and blocked roads that would carry vital supplies.

 “When it comes to medical needs, this is our biggest urgency.
-We have started to send medications and medical personnel to the facilities that are affected,” Henry said.
+We have started to send medications and medical personnel to the facilities that are affected,” Prime Minister Ariel Henry said.
 “For the people who need urgent special care, we have evacuated a certain number of them, and we will evacuate some more today and tomorrow.”

 The state of emergency is in effect for the Western Department, Southern Department, Nippes and Grand’Anse.